Sunday, July 4, 2010

 GREAT 5.6 PITCHES IN HARDER CLIMBS

 I would guess that most people do the excellent 5.8 first pitch of Bold-ville and then set up the chain anchor above all the harder Seasons climbs, skipping the fun second pitch of Bold-ville.
 This is a shame.
-Somewhat similarly to Bloody Mary, the 5.6 second pitch of Bold-ville involves a steep hand traverse around a corner, this time in the opposite direction, to the left.
+Not unlike Bloody Mary, the 5.6 second pitch of Bold-ville involves a steep hand traverse around a corner, this time in the opposite direction, to the left.
 The horizontal crack/shelf you follow provides good hands and pro the whole way.